Theodor Blum

-Theodor Blum (September 25, 1883 – July 24, 1962) has been described as “the most outstanding oral surgeon in America”...
-He was a pioneer in local anesthesia, in the use of x-rays in dental care, and in the management of many pathologic oral conditions.
+Theodor Blum (September 25, 1883 – July 24, 1962) was a pioneer in local anesthesia, in the use of X-rays in dental care, and in the management of many pathologic oral conditions.
+He has been described as “the most outstanding oral surgeon in America.”
 He was a founder of The New York Institute of Clinical Oral Pathology.
 Through his work and a few others, oral pathology gained recognition as a medical specialty.
 He was the first to make use in medical literature of the term “radium jaw” that arose from a case he treated that is described in the book The Radium Girls (2016).

 Early life

-Theodor Blum was born in Vienna, Austria on September 25, 1883, the last of eleven children of the antique dealer Max Blum (1839-1900) and his wife Elise (Kahn) Blum (1844-1904).
+Theodor Blum was born in Vienna, Austria, on September 25, 1883, the last of eleven children of the antique dealer Max Blum, 1839-1900, and his wife Elise, née Kahn, 1844-1904.
 Only seven of his siblings survived at the time of his birth.
 All but one of his four surviving brothers, like Theodor, migrated to the United States.
+His family was Jewish.